Why are female doctors introduced by first name while men are called ‘Doctor’?

 6. Do not refer to a woman by a nickname or shorter form of her first name —unless you are asked to do so.
 Children are often called by nicknames.
 And many shortened names do not have the same standing as full names.
 My name is Barbara.
 Do not call me “Barb,” and definitely not “Barbie.”
 This situation can be tricky.
 Sometimes people, especially high-power people, will use their nicknames to seem friendly and more approachable.
 Christine Todd Whitman, the first woman governor of New Jersey and former head of the EPA, will often refer to herself as Christie Whitman.
 (Her current website is www.christiewhitman.com.)

 Men also can be influenced by shortened names.
-According to a story about basketball legend Michael Jordan on the CBS show 60 Minutes a few years ago, he went from being called “Mike Jordan” to “Michael Jordan” after he scored the winning basket in the 1982 NCAA championship game.
+According to a story about basketball legend Michael Jordan on the CBS show 60 Minutes some years ago, he went from being called “Mike Jordan” to “Michael Jordan” after he scored the winning basket in the 1982 NCAA championship game.

 Start paying attention to your word choices.
-Though you may not be doing everything mentioned here, you may be surprised at how you refer to women
+Though you may not be doing everything mentioned here, you may be surprised at how you refer to women.
+Additional information on communication can be found in my book, The Communication Clinic: 99 Proven Cures for the Most Common Business Mistakes.

 Development2 days ago